bokand/page-collection/README.md

   the web limits these leaks to a single bit.
 Enabling an attacker to load multiple pages simultaneously could be used to expand the scope of such attacks.

-  Similarly, there are [efforts to prevent user tracking](https://privacycg.github.io/nav-tracking-mitigations/) via URI parameters.
-Being able to open multiple links simultaneously could complicate those efforts (eg. by spreading user identifiers over multiple URIs/page loads).
+  Similarly, there are [efforts to prevent user tracking](https://privacycg.github.io/nav-tracking-mitigations/) via URL parameters.
+Being able to open multiple links simultaneously could complicate those efforts (eg. by spreading user identifiers over multiple URLs/page loads).

 * Link obfuscation

   It’s helpful for users to see where a link will take them before clicking on it.
-Most user agents (when using a hover capable device, e.g. a mouse) show a link’s URI on hover.
+Most user agents (when using a hover capable device, e.g. a mouse) show a link’s URL on hover.

   A multilink complicates this since the existing UI cannot convey to the user all the pages the link will load.

-  Today, link URIs can be obfuscated by malicious parties, for example: by changing the URI in a mousedown handler, so we don’t think multilinks would make the situation materially worse.
+  Today, link URLs can be obfuscated by malicious parties, for example: by changing the URL in a mousedown handler, so we don’t think multilinks would make the situation materially worse.

   However, to avoid surprising users, browsers can provide new UI to help users decide whether to open a multilink.
 For example, by showing an